IBM/watson-online-store/README.md

 # Privacy Notice

-If using the Deploy to Bluemix button some metrics are tracked, the following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:
+If using the Deploy to Bluemix button some metrics are tracked, the following information is sent to [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) and [Metrics collector](https://github.com/IBM/metrics-collector-service) service on each deployment:

 * Python package version
 * Python repository URL